-4.2.4 Trail Condition
+Trail Condition 3.4.2.4

 As trails are used over time, the condition of trails may deteriorate (e.g. deepening of tread, exposure of tree roots) or the footprint of the trail widens.
 It was noted by the public that some trails have widened over time in response to areas that may be subject to ponding water and/or prone to being muddy.
 This often results in users bypassing these sections, causing the trail to widen and/or informal trails to develop.
-Recommendations for improvements to address trail condition are provided in Section 4.4.
+Recommendations for improvements to address trail condition are provided in Section 3.4.3 as part of the sustainable trail concept plan.

-To address the issues of trail condition and improve accessibility, considerations to improve the accessibility of trails (i.e. conversion of level 1 to level 2 trails) will be made where these improvements will protect features and are in compliance with the Guidelines.
-Recommendations for improving trail surface type, if applicable, and accessibility are provided in Section Error!
-Reference source not found..
+To address the issues of trail condition and improve accessibility, considerations to improve the accessibility of trails (i.e. conversion of some level 1 to level 2 trails) will be made where these improvements will protect features and are in compliance with the Guidelines.
+Recommendations for improving trail surface type, if applicable, and accessibility are provided in Section 3.4.3.

-4.2.5 Non-permitted Uses
+Non-permitted Uses 3.4.2.5

-Public feedback indicates there are on-going issues regarding non-permitted uses with the MVHF ESA (south), generally associated with a by-law infractions such as building fires, dumping of yard waste, dog's off-leash etc. Recommendations to address some of these issues are provided in Section 4.5 with regards to additional signage, as well as Section 6.0 with regards to on-going education of the adjacent landowners and community with regards to the rules within City ESA's.
-Users of ESAs can also refer to the brochure prepared by EEPAC titled: Living with Natural Areas, A Guide to Living Next to ESAs which was mailed to all homes adjacent to London's publically owned ESAs, including the MVHF ESA, in 2016.
+Public feedback indicates there are on-going issues regarding non-permitted uses with the MVHF ESA (south), generally associated with a by-law infractions such as building fires, dumping of yard waste, dogs off-leash, etc. Recommendations to address some of these issues are provided in Section 4.0 with regard to additional signage, as well as Section 5.0 including on-going education of the adjacent landowners and community, improved signage and enforcement of the rules within City ESAs.
+Users of ESAs can also refer to the brochure prepared by EEPAC titled: Living with Natural Areas, A Guide to Living Next to ESAs which was mailed to all homes adjacent to London's publically owned ESAs, including the MVHF ESA, in 2016 and is publically available as a PDF download from the City of London's website.

-4.2.6 Population Growth
+Population Growth 3.4.2.6

 While much of the area surrounding the MVHF ESA (south) has been developed with low-density residential, continued growth is still occurring with construction of developments to the northwest (Fox Hollow) and north (Sunningdale).
-Older neighbourhoods adjacent to the MVHF ESA (south) have also seen in-fill development occur in recent years with additional low and medium density residential constructed off Attawandron Road, Windermere Road and the Woodholme Park subdivision constructed off of White Acres Drive.
+Older neighbourhoods adjacent to the MVHF ESA (south) have also seen in-fill development occur in recent years with additional low and medium density residential constructed off Attawandron Road, Windermere Road and the Woodholme Park subdivision constructed off of Whiteacres Drive.